OpenDDS/OpenDDS/docs/internal/github_actions.rst

 There are a couple ways in which a run of build and test workflow can be `started <https://docs.github.com/en/actions/reference/events-that-trigger-workflows>`_.

 Any pull request targeting master will automatically run the OpenDDS workflows.
-This form of workflow run with simulate a merge between the branch and master.
+This form of workflow run will simulate a merge between the branch and master.

 Push events on branches prefixed ``gh_wf_`` will trigger workflow runs